NLnetLabs/rotonda-doc/manual/source/config/introduction.rst

 .. tip::

-    When compiling from source, the file in the repository in ``src/etc/rotonda/rotonda.builtin.conf`` is used to create the built-in configuration.
-Note that if you comment out the ``[targets.mqtt]`` mqtt functionality will not be available in the Rotonda build you going to compile based on it.
+    When compiling from source, the file in the repository in ``etc/rotonda/rotonda.builtin.conf`` is used to create the built-in configuration.
+Note that if you comment out the ``[targets.mqtt]`` section, mqtt functionality will not be available in the Rotonda build you are going to compile based on it.

     This only applies to building with ``cargo build --release``, not ``cargo install``.